 - Traction with onboarding: Gaining early traction by successfully onboarding new customers is essential.
 It not only validates our offering but also generates momentum that can lead to more business.
 This phase is critical because it's where we start to build trust and prove our value.

 - Revenue generation: Ultimately, our GTM strategy has to identify the path of least resistance to generating revenue.
-It's about finding efficient ways to convert interest into sales,
+It's about finding efficient ways to convert interest into sales.

 - Team cohesion: None of the above is possible without everyone on the GTM team being on the same page.
 Defining roles and ownership within the GTM process is vital.
 Everyone needs to know who is responsible for what, from marketing and sales to product and customer success.
 It’s critical that all team members are aligned and working towards the same goal(s).”